- About SEAS

 - How are Harvard Heroes selected?
-Each school and unit will select “the best of the best” to be honored for the previous year.
+A committee at SEAS will review the nominations and select the "best of the best” to be honored.
 One Hero will be selected from SEAS.

 - When and where is the Harvard Heroes recognition ceremony?
-The ceremony takes place on June 5, in Sanders Theater, hosted by President Faust, Executive Vice President Katie Lapp, and VP of Human Resources Marilyn Hausammann; with a light reception to follow.
+The ceremony takes place on June 13th at 3:30 pm, in Sanders Theater, hosted by President Lawrence S. Bacow, Executive Vice President Katie Lapp, and VP of Human Resources Marilyn Hausammann; with a light reception to follow.
 All employees are invited to attend the awards ceremony and reception.

 For the most comprehensive information about dates, eligibility, and the nomination process, please see the Harvard Heroes main page.

-This year’s Harvard Heroes awards ceremony, hosted by President Drew G. Faust, will be held:
+This year’s Harvard Heroes awards ceremony, hosted by President Lawrence S. Bacow, will be held: